Central Virginia

 • 00:41:12

-And you know, beyond if you have ones beyond these, this handful, you know, like alliances, health districts, whatever.
+And if you have ones beyond this handful, like alliances, health districts, whatever, that might be useful.

 • 00:41:28